 For more on safe food storage and reheating read here >

-My Easy Salmon Burgers are nut-free.
+My Easy Salmon Burgers are diary and nut-free.
 They can be made gluten-free by using gluten-free panko and gluten-free burger buns.

 Adapting My Easy Salmon Burgers for Your Family